 To address these needs KBEP serves individuals in the following areas:

-- School Programs are age-appropriate and designed for students in fifth grade through high school.
+- School Programs are age-appropriate and designed for students in fourth grade through high school.

 - Summer Programs are delivered in non-traditional settings, such as summer camps, after-school programs, and group homes.